NeapolitanStars/check-in-card-scanner/README.md

 # RFID Attendance System

-i programmed this rfid attendance system for my computer engineering (tej4m) culminating, codename "Sigma 67," using a esp32, rfid-rc522 reader, and a lcd screen
+i programmed this rfid attendance system for my computer engineering (tej4m) culminating (also for team 6632 meetings), codename "Sigma 67," using a esp32, rfid-rc522 reader, and a lcd screen

 it has integration with google sheets, so if you scan a card, it will update this [sheet](https://docs.google.com/spreadsheets/d/1LLQSDMDvMrQ2yvoe5tQF9co95_3xneKZ1XzJ6hovUPc/edit?gid=0#gid=0) automatically

 ## yay 🎉
-this is also my first github repo, so cool!
+this is also my first github repo, so cool! if you need to contact me for any reason, *merunea* on discord